roshnik1/e-portfolio/README.md

    Open your browser and go to ```http://localhost:3000```

 ## Contributing
 Feel free to fork the repository and submit a pull request.
 You can also use this portfolio as a template for your own!
+>This project is based on the original work by [**Brittany Chiang**](https://brittanychiang.com/).